 Once the villagers see the nearby zombies, they will start to panic.
 Thus, the spawn will be increased marginally.
-In hindsight, you will have an outermost layer of villagers, with the inner layer of zombies along with the Iron Golem farm in the middle.
+In hindsight, you will have an outermost layer of villagers, with the inner layer of zombies and the Iron Golem farm in the middle.

 Iron Farming in Bedrock Edition

-Unlike the automatic spawners in Java edition, the Iron Golems here in Bedrock can only be spawned when certain conditions are met.
-Add all of this to the fact that there is only a 1 in 700 chance of a successful zombie spawn and you can find this process arduous.
+Unlike the automatic spawners in Java edition, the Iron Golems in Bedrock can only be spawned when certain conditions are met.
+Add all this to the fact that there is only a 1 in 700 chance of a successful zombie spawn, and you can find this process arduous.

 However, it is still multiple times faster than the traditional digging method.
 Adding a few enhancements can even help in alleviating the time lost.

 Golem Spawning: Prerequisites